By learning from the past and making informed choices, we can build a future where humans and wolves coexist peacefully.

-European colonists bring the Old World cultural fear and hatred of wolves to America.
-As the nation is colonized, wolves are hunted down in a war that lasts for centuries, and leaves the species essentially extinct in the lower 48 states.
+Wolves and Indigenous peoples live harmoniously in America.
+The arrival of European settlers bring Old World fear and hatred of wolves, marking the start of a tragic era of persecution.
+As the nation was colonized, wolves were hunted down in a war that lasted for centuries, leaving the species nearly extinct in the lower 48 states.

 Photo courtesy of Panzer Gnauck